Quidge/asteroids/outline.md

 * orient(ation) (in radians) (this is reference to global origin)
 ###### Constants
 * size (vector)
+* hitRadius (collision detection "box", but as a circle)
 * turnSpeed (max speed player can turn
 * accel (the value which is used to determine at which Player.speed can increase)
 #### Methods